February 17, 1977

 September 1, 1985

 Dr. Robert Ballard, with the help of a tiny robotic submarine named Jason, discovers the wreck of the Titanic.
-The wreck is found in 12,500 feet (two and a half miles) of water about 375 miles off the coast of Newfoundland in Canada.
-Titanic is found in two separate pieces, dashing any hopes of one day raising the mighty ship.
+The wreck is found in 12,500 feet (3,810 meters) of water about 375 miles (604 kilometers) off the coast of Newfoundland in Canada.
+The wreck of the Titanic is found in two separate pieces, dashing any hopes of one day raising the mighty ship.

 Argo Project Begins